-On this track we discussed the first key to past redemption.
+In this section, we discussed the first key to past redemption.
 We also introduced the "Healing Hurts" CBT Technique.

-On the next track we will discuss the second key to past redemption.
+In the next section, we will discuss the second key to past redemption.
 As you will see, the second key to past redemption is restitution.
 We will also discuss living in the present.

 - Nakamura, B. J. Pestle, S. L., & Chorpita, B. F. (2009).
 Differential Sequencing of Cognitive-Behavioral Techniques for Reducing Child and Adolescent Anxiety.
 Journal of Cognitive Psychotherapy, 23(2), 114-135.

 - Stallard, P., Taylor, G., Anderson, R., Daniels, H., Simpson, N., Phillips, R., & Skryabina, E. (2014).
 The prevention of anxiety in children through school-based interventions: study protocol for a 24-month follow-up of the PACES project.
 Trials, 15(1), 1-6.

 What are the three steps in the ‘Healing Hurts’ CBT technique?
 To select and enter your answer go to.